Muppet Treasure Island: Release

 To coincide with the film's theatrical release, a making-of documentary featuring the filmmakers and the Muppets aired on the Disney Channel on February 2, 1996.
 On February 14, 1996, Jim Henson Video released a direct-to-video Muppet Sing Alongs VHS entitled Muppet Treasure Island, which was hosted by Kermit the Frog and featured two musical numbers from the film.
-On January 31, 1999, the film made its network television premiere on ABC as part of The Wonderful World of Disney serving as counterprogramming to Fox's coverage of Super Bowl XXXIII.

 Home media

 Muppet Treasure Island was the second Muppet film co-produced and released by Walt Disney Pictures, following The Muppet Christmas Carol.
 It has been made available on home video formats.
 Walt Disney Home Video and Jim Henson Video first released the film on VHS on September 10, 1996.
 During its initial home video release, it had sold an estimated 5 million VHS copies.
 The film was re-released on a "Special Edition" DVD in Region 1 on August 8, 2000.

-The first DVD re-release in the U.S. was on June 4, 2002, and was a fullscreen-only version.
+The first DVD re-release in the United States was on June 4, 2002, and was a fullscreen-only version.
 Other releases of these were in widescreen only format.
 The DVD release has 3 bonus features added like "Hidden Treasure Commentary", "The Tale of the Story Behind the Tail" and "Treasure Island Sing-Along" (but the menus were in widescreen format).
 Walt Disney Home Entertainment re-released the film on DVD on November 29, 2005, in conjunction with Kermit the Frog's 50th-anniversary celebration; this time the DVD contained both full-screen and widescreen presentations.
 The film made its debut on Blu-ray Disc on December 10, 2013 as part of a two-movie bundle with The Great Muppet Caper.

 Reception

 Box office

-Muppet Treasure Island opened on February 16, 1996 in 2,070 venues and earned $7.9 million over the weekend, ranking third at the North American box office behind the second weekend of Broken Arrow and fellow newcomer Happy Gilmore.
+Muppet Treasure Island opened on February 16, 1996 in 2,070 venues and grossed $7.9 million over the weekend, ranking third at the US box office behind the second weekend of Broken Arrow and fellow newcomer Happy Gilmore.
 At the time, it held the record for having the biggest opening weekend gross for a Disney film in February.
-It ultimately grossed $34.3 million domestically.
+It ultimately grossed $34.3 million in the United States and Canada and $47.2 million worldwide.